Returns a verified project brief so an agent can orient itself before reading more code.

 |---|---|---|---|

-| path | string | Yes | Absolute or relative path to the repo root. |
+| path | string | No | Absolute project path.
+If omitted, the active working directory is used. |